 Would you like a spot of matcha tea with your black sesame – ginger scones?
 By golly, I’ve done it again!
-I’ve taken something traditional, and went completely barmy on it!
-OK, I wrote a whole entry in ‘Brit’ lingo back in ’09, and I’m not going to make any of you who remember, suffer through it again.
+I’ve taken something traditional and went completely barmy on it!
+Okay, I wrote a whole entry in ‘Brit’ lingo back in ’09, and I’m not going to make any of you who remember suffer through it again.

 Mandy of What The Fruitcake?! came to our rescue last-minute to present us with the Battenburg Cake challenge!
 She highlighted Mary Berry’s techniques and recipes to allow us to create this unique little cake with ease.

-BUT, there is a light at the end of this tunnel.
-As a participant instead of co-host, I had some time to take advantage of a few clear weekend days and week nights to play with the Battenberg, and my cashew marzipan rolled out quite nicely.
+However, there is a light at the end of this tunnel.
+As a participant instead of co-host, I had some time to take advantage of a few clear weekend days and weeknights to play with the Battenberg, and my second cashew marzipan rolled out quite nicely.

 Well, I’m a horrible cutter/trimmer.
-I’m a crooked person – I always cut things crookedly.
-This is why I bought the pan – to make my presently off-kilter life easier.
+I always cut things crookedly.
+This is why I bought the pan, to make my presently off-kilter life on-kilter.
 The less I have to think about something, the better.

 Since I did something very similar with the Daring Bakers Dobos Torte (egads, horrific photos – look away!), again, back in ’09, it was an affirmative.
-I added 1 tablespoon of matcha powder and 2 teaspoons milk, to half the batter, and 1 cup of black sesame seeds to the other half.
+I added 1 tablespoon of matcha powder and 2 teaspoons milk to half the Battenberg batter, and 1 cup of black sesame seeds to the other half of the Battenberg batter.
 It doesn’t get any easier than that.

-My original plan was to bind the cakes together with a sweet adzuki bean paste or an adzuki bean paste buttercream, like I did with the Dobos Torte.
-I changed my mind after deciding this baby needed some chocolate.
+My original plan was to bind the cakes together with a sweet adzuki bean paste or an adzuki bean paste buttercream, like I did with the Daring Bakers Dobos Torte (Oh, those photos kill me!).
+I changed my mind after deciding that this Battenberg baby needed some chocolate.
 I steeped some fresh ginger in hot cream, then poured it over chopped, dark chocolate, letting it set to a medium ganache, and used that instead.
-Definitely a great decision.
+Definitely a good decision.

-For the wrap, I colored homemade cashew marzipan red, then added dark modeling chocolate (aka chocolate plastique – included in the challenge recipes) tree branches, and tiny white fondant Japanese cherry blossoms called sakura – well, my version of them.
-I decided to do the blossoms and branches at the last-minute, and each blossom took for-ev-er by hand, with no tools (I got so fed up after three, I started pinching them into stars!) – so that was the most tedious part, but again, it was my decor decision, not something Mandy requested.
+For the wrap, I colored homemade cashew marzipan red, then added dark modeling chocolate (aka chocolate plastique – included in the challenge recipes) tree branches, and tiny white fondant Japanese cherry blossoms called sakura..well, my version of them.
+I decided to do the blossoms and branches at the last minute, and each blossom took for-ev-er by hand, with no tools.
+I got so fed up after three, that I started pinching them into stars, so that was the most tedious part, but again, it was my decision, not something Mandy requested.

-With that said, I’m not a fan of fondant, but there’s not a ton of tiny blossoms, so you can either eat them, or flick them into the trash if you don’t care for fondant either.
+With that said, I’m not a fan of fondant, but there’s not a ton of tiny blossoms (or stars) so you can either eat them or flick them into the trash if you don’t care for fondant either.